vsajip/launcher-tests/README.rst

 +--------------+-------------------------------------------------------------------+

-The script to make the tests - `make_launcher_tests.py` - needs distlib to get access to its launchers.
+The script to make the tests - `make_launcher_tests.py` - needs distlib to get access to its launchers from the latest release.
 The script to run the tests - `run_launcher_tests.py` - needs `psutil` to examine subprocess trees.

 The `make_launcher_tests.py` script is used to make the test executables in the `test` subdirectory.
 Invocation options are: